UBC-CS/cpsc330-2022W1/docs/homework_instructions.md

 - Regardless of your image formats, all text must be big enough to read without straining or zooming.
 Please be careful about this for axis labels, legends, titles, etc. Avoid tiny text!

 ## Partners
-**You must work alone for Assignment 1.** For Assignment 2 onwards, I might consider allowing group submissions.
+**You must work alone for hw1 and hw2.** For hw3 onwards, I might consider allowing group submissions.
 (I'll update the instructions soon.)

 ## Late submissions
 By default late submissions will not be accepted.
 The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
 I do not like this, but I believe the overall policy is best for the class as a whole.